 For the reasons given, Christians honor the saints and offer prayers to them.
 However, prayer has two forms: worship or devotion to God: “To the Lord your God, worship.”
 It is perfect, absolute worship; worship or honoring of the saints is relative worship.
 We address the ” Julie ” saints because they are marginal beings like us.
 The gesture is the same: when we worship God.
 And when we pray to the saints, the inner feeling is different.

 What kind of teaching clarification did Maxim the Confessor make?

-Saint Maximus the Confessor brought the final clarification to the teaching about the fullness of humanity assumed by the Son of God through the Incarnation, to restore it from the weakness and inner brokenness into which it had fallen through the sin of separation from God.
+Saint Maximus the Confessor clarified the teaching about the fullness of humanity assumed by the Son of God through the Incarnation to restore it from the weakness and inner brokenness into which it had fallen through the sin of separation from God.

-Saint Maxim’s specification of the humanity assumed by the Son of God as humanity endowed with will is not only an emphasis on the greatness of humanity but also the greatness of God.
+Saint Maxim’s specification of humanity assumed by the Son of God as humanity endowed with will emphasizes the greatness of humanity and God.

 Key Verse related to Saint Maximus the Confessor

 “Food is not evil, but gluttony is.
 Childbearing is not evil, but fornication is.
 Money is not evil, but avarice is.
 Glory is not evil, but vainglory is.
-Indeed, there is no evil in existing things, but only in their misuse.“
+Indeed, there is no evil in existing things but in their misuse.“

 Read more: Who was Ruth in the Bible?

 What did Saint Maximus do?